asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Auto-attendant-and-IVR-Menus/Record-Application.md

----

----

-**Tip: Recording Formats** When specifiying a file extension when using the **Record()** application, you must choose a file extension which represents one of the supported file formats in Asterisk.
-For the complete list of file formats supported in your Asterisk installation, type **core show file formats** at the Asterisk command-line interface.
+!!! tip Recording Formats** When specifiying a file extension when using the **Record()** application, you must choose a file extension which represents one of the supported file formats in Asterisk.
+For the complete list of file formats supported in your Asterisk installation, type **core show file formats

----
+    at the Asterisk command-line interface.

+[//]: # (end-tip)

 You've now learned the basics of how to create a simple auto-attendant menu.
 Now let's build a more practical menu for callers to be able to reach Alice or Bob or the dial-by-name directory.